Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models

-After performing all reasoning, we can obtain the set of LLM-generated textual summaries for each node $u$.
-We represent them as $\hat{\mathcal{D}}_u = \left\{\hat{d}_u(\hat{t}) | \hat{t} \in \hat{\mathcal{T}_u}\right\}$.
+After performing all reasoning, we can obtain a set of LLM-generated textual summaries for each node $u$.
+We represent them as $\hat{\mathcal{D}}_u = \{\hat{d}_u(\hat{t}) \ | \ \hat{t} \in \hat{\mathcal{T}_u}\}$.
 Notably, to incorporate the raw texts in TTAGs, we set $\hat{d}_u(0) = d_u$.
-These textual summaries encapsulate the text semantics surrounding each node across timestamps using the advanced capabilities of the LLM, effectively promoting semantic dynamics within the text space for TTAG modeling.
+These summaries encapsulate the evolving semantics around nodes derived from the dynamically-enhanced LLMs, promoting semantic dynamics for TTAG modeling.